How to create a question-based agenda

 What is a question-based agenda?

-Most agendas follow a predictable outline listing out topics of discussion or steps to take such as, “Introduction,” “Open discussion about X,” “Action Items.”
+Most agendas follow a predictable outline that lists out topics of discussion or steps to take such as, “Introduction,” “Open discussion about X,” or “Action items.”
 While this format can give some structure to your meeting, it’s ultimately problematic because it puts the burden on the facilitator to “run” the meeting.

 The job of the facilitator, however, isn’t to run a meeting.
-Instead, “meeting facilitators have no personal stake in the meeting outcomes, so your focus is on creating the space for the team to obtain their meeting goals.”
+Instead, they simply need to create the space for the team to obtain their meeting goals.

 That’s where question-based agendas come in.

 A question-based agenda replaces those traditional agenda topic headers with specific questions to spark thoughtful conversation.
 Questions are an effective way to engage attendees in the discussion.
-The best questions elicit collaborative brainstorming and actionable solutions and build consensus in the decision-making process.
+The best questions elicit collaborative brainstorming and actionable solutions while building consensus in the decision-making process.

 To create a question-based agenda, the facilitator identifies the purpose of the meeting (i.e., the end goal or outcome you want to achieve) and works backward from there to craft questions that will drive the discussion in that direction.